zcylla/docker-hy.github.io/part1.md

 **[Do exercise 1.8](/exercises/#18)**

-## ATM AROUND HERE, ALSO TEACH --mount HERE ##
+Since browsers look at the system datetime for information our screencaps might have data that isn't correct for our personal usage.
+Let's take a screencap of `https://everytimezone.com/` and we can see that this is true and that Docker default to UTC.
+To fix this let's add an environment variable while running:

+    docker run -v $(pwd):/mydir -e TZ=Europe/Helsinki webss-final https://everytimezone.com/

+Looks good but it doesn't make much sense to write it each time, lets move it to the Dockerfile as ENV.

+    ...
+    ENV TZ=Europe/Helsinki

+    ENTRYPOINT ["google-chrome-stable", "--no-sandbox", "--headless", "--disable-gpu", "--disable-features=NetworkService", "--screenshot"]

 ### Allowing external connections into containers

-The details on how programs communicate are not detailed in this course.
+The details on how programs communicate are not part of this course.
 Courses on Operating Systems and Networking courses explain these.
 On this course you only need to know the following simplified basics:
 - Sending messages: Programs can send messages to [URL](https://en.wikipedia.org/wiki/URL) addresses such as this: http://127.0.0.1:3000 where http is the [_protocol_](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol), 127.0.0.1 is a ip address, and and 3000 is a [_port_](https://en.wikipedia.org/wiki/Port_(computer_networking)).
 Note the ip part could also be a [_hostname_](https://en.wikipedia.org/wiki/Hostname): 127.0.0.1 is always also named [_localhost_](https://en.wikipedia.org/wiki/Localhost) so instead you could use http://localhost:3000.
 - Receiving messages: Programs can be assigned to listen to any available port.
 If a program is listening for traffic on port 3000 and a message is sent to that port it will receive it (and depending on the message process it).
 - note that the address _127.0.0.1_ and hostname _localhost_ are special ones, they refer to the machine or container itself, so if you are on a container and send message to _localhost_, the target is the same container, simillarly if you are running a software in your laptop (outside of containers) and send message to _localhost_, the target is the laptop